 This design includes two standalone office desks combined to create an illusion of a single continuous workspace.
 It is typically used in office spaces to encourage collaboration and teamwork by increasing the chance of communication between employees.

 Since these office desks are customizable, you can also turn them into an L-shaped unit.
-However, this desk style requires a spacious area, so it’s not very appropriate for a home office.
+However, this desk style requires a spacious area, so it’s inappropriate for a home office.

 24. Architectural Desk